debaosuidecl/fancy-navbar/README.md

 Okay so this is the fancy navbar

-nothing much left to do just clone the code and run on your browser, you can use it to make your website easier.
+nothing much left to do just clone the code and run on your browser, you can reuse the code in as many website as your want...
+Enjoy your self :).